trivago/gollum/docs/consumers/syslogd.rst

 Syslogd
 =======

-The syslogd consumer accepts messages from a syslogd comaptible socket.
+The syslogd consumer accepts messages from a syslogd compatible socket.
 When attached to a fuse, this consumer will stop the syslogd service in case that fuse is burned.